-- Health Clearance/Physical Form
+Health Clearance/Physical Form

+- Drug Testing

-- Hepatitis B Titer and vaccination if needed
+- Hepatitis B Titer and vaccination

-- Varicella Titer and vaccination if needed
+- Varicella Titer and vaccination

-- MMR Titer and vaccination if needed
+- MMR Titer and vaccination

 - T-Spot Testing for Tuberculosis

 - TDAP vaccination

 - Flu shot

+- COVID-19 testing if requested by clinical site

 VISITORS AND MESSAGING

 Visitors are an important aspect of daily operations.
 Visitors come to Penn Commercial for many reasons.
 For example, prospective students and their families visit and tour the campus; guest speakers meet with students and faculty; job applicants participate in scheduled interviews; vendors deliver essential products and supplies to appropriate offices; service and maintenance professionals make scheduled repairs and community members attend events and tours in the facility.
 All visitors are expected to respect and abide by all Penn Commercial policies and procedures.